Lockheed Martin F-35 Lightning II Israeli procurement: Procurement Timeline

-On 24 March, 3 additional F-35Is landed in Nevatim Air Base, bringing the country's total fleet to 33.
+On 24 March, 3 additional F-35Is landed in Nevatim Air Base, bringing Israel's total fleet to 33.

 In June, F-35I had been able to conduct simulated strikes on Iran without the need for mid-air refueling.

 On 12 November, 3 additional F-35Is landed in Israel, earmarked to join the 140 Squadron (Golden Eagle), bringing the country's total fleet to 36.